researchgate/node-package-blueprint/.github/CONTRIBUTING.md

 * **Explanation of why this feature would be useful** to this project
 * **Your development environment** and context for creating the feature

+After you have submitted your Pull Request, we'll try to get back to you as soon as possible.

 ### Writing documentation

 All great projects require good documentation.
 There is __always__ room for (better) docs, so why not to contribute to the project by enhancing them?
+Please do so via Pull Request.

 ### Your first code contribution